 36 years after the publication of Molyneux’s question, the English surgeon William Cheselden published a report of his successful cataract operation that was so persuasive George Berkeley considered it confirmation of his negative reply, as did many French Philosophers such as Voltaire.
 Cheselden’s young subject, though only partially blind (able to distinguish night from day), was not able to recognize objects at first sight, though he them knew by touch.
 Similar experiments throughout the 18th, 19th, and 20th centuries confirmed Cheselden’s findings for many scientists, including the influential psychologist.

 Twenty-first century research reveals more nuanced results.
 Visual deprivation results in deterioration of the visual cortex.
 For instance, one carefully studied cataract patient, MM, blind for 40 years until the age of 43, was able to appreciate the distance and size of objects after about five months of recovery.
 But, the ability to appreciate depth—such as line drawings of cubes—or recognize people by their facial features, remained absent.
 See (Fine, 2003).
-This indicates that the areas of the brain dedicated to processing some spatial information remain in a deteriorated state, making these cataract experiments less relevant to the query posed by Molyneux’s question, which concerns the nature of ideas acquired by sensory perception rather than the separate issue of visual impairment.
+This indicates that the areas of the brain dedicated to processing some spatial information remain in a deteriorated state, indicating that cataract experiments may be less relevant to the query posed by Molyneux’s question, which concerns the nature of ideas acquired by sensory perception rather than the separate issue of visual impairment.

 Cataract surgery is not the only surgical paradigm that has considered Molyneux’s question.
 As Evans suggested, direct stimulation of the visual cortex, or of areas along lower visual pathways such as the optic nerve and retina, by means of visual prostheses provides another invasive technique, with the shocking result of novel visual phenomena called “phosphenes,” lightning-like flashes produced in the mind’s eye.
 Blind subjects are reportedly able to spatially organize phosphenes, recognizing motion and simple shapes.
 After significant training, they are even able to integrate these mental percepts into their behavior: localizing, identifying, and even grasping the corresponding tactile objects presented to them.
 Such techniques, however, have yet to undergo clinical trial and so remain merely suggestive of an affirmative reply.